"I'm All You need" (Rob Hardt mix) is available on all digital music platforms

 Miracle has numerous #1's under her belt from the UK Soul Chart as well as other music charts in the UK, Grenada Chart, Radio Indie International Network, The Network Soul Chart, UK Urban Chart an many others.
 "Love Me" from the Expect a Miracle EP was #1 in sales on the UK Amazon site and "Stay With Me" charted #2.
 She has placed many times on the chart and is steadily building her fanbase and connecting with deejays and producers.
 She's hands-on when it comes to marketing and communicating with people in the music industry.

 Miracle is excited about 2021, coming out with a bang with a remix project and a collaboration with Rob Hardt from the group Cool Million and owner of SedSoul Records in Germany.
 The song "I'm All You Need" is getting support all around the world.
 Miracle can add another #1 UK Amazon to her list of achievements for this amazing track.
+She's collaborating with Rob Hardt on a song that has the potential to be an anthem for the ladies; "If I Told You".
+This one will get you in the mood to dance and listen carefully to the words.
+Sometimes, you have to tell him how you really feel.
+The song will be available on Friday, 4/16/21 and more music will follow.

 Miracle is looking forward to doing live shows again.
-In the meantime, she's staying safe, recording and writing from home; and doing virtual shows.
+In the meantime, she's staying safe, recording and writing from home; and doing virtual performances.
 Miracle states, "I would like to thank all of the deejays and promoters for helping me get more exposure and I am grateful to my fans for showing me love; always sending it back!"

 Musically speaking...Expect A Miracle!!!